Approval management ensured the quality of Schneider Electric’s approval process

 Jacob Sørensen from Schneider Electric agrees:

-“To use DELTA is a quality assurance which ensures us that we are conform, and that we have a documentation package to show people both internally and externally that the approval is correct.
+“To use DELTA is a quality assurance which ensures us that we are conformed, and that we have a documentation package to show people both internally and externally that the approval is correct.
 DELTA knows what it takes and after such a process, there will be no surprises.
 Mistakes could happen when you do it by yourself, internally, in which case it may be difficult not to lose yourself in the detail,” Jacob Sørensen says.

 Schneider Electric’s ’Wiser Radiator Thermostat’ is now for sale on the French market.